Haimantika/all-things-travel/README.md

 # Nomado - Your Smart Travel Companion 🌍✈️

-Nomado is an application that helps travelers plan their next trips by providing instant visa information, personalized travel itineraries, and having a community where fellow travellers can share their travel stories.
+Nomado is an application that helps travellers plan their next trips by providing instant visa information, personalized travel itineraries, and having a community where fellow travellers can share their travel stories.
 Built by a traveller for a traveller.

 ## Features 🚀